requarks/wiki-docs/editors/code.md

 The Code editor is a basic raw HTML editor.

-> *It's generaly not recommended to use this editor to write new content.
+> *It's generally not recommended to use this editor to write new content.
 This editor is provided as a convenience to import existing content from older systems which is only available in raw HTML.*
 {.is-warning}

 # User Guide